 Kevin of The Outcast Journey

-I’m a proud dog person and meeting some during my trips really excites me.
+I’m a proud dog person and having dog encounters while traveling really excites me.
 It’s true that they’re man’s best friend, they give happiness, comfort, and surprisingly guide you in your adventure.
 This was the case of my trip to Sagada where I got to meet the local dogs.

-I’ve met a lot in almost every part of the area that we went to, in the coffee shop, in the mountains, and in the market.
+I’ve met a lot of dogs in almost every part of the area that we went to; in the coffee shop, in the mountains, and in the market.
 There was this one cute little dog that guided us from the jump off point of Echo Valley in Sagada all the way to the Hanging Coffins.
 He patiently waited for us every time we stopped walking.
-It was amazing to know that he fully knows the place; of where to turn and where to stop.
+It was amazing to know that he fully knew the place; of where to turn and where to stop.
 He should definitely apply as a tourist guide!